thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/clean-persistent-sessions.md

 - Subscriptions are not preserved and must be recreated on every connection.
 - Messages published while the client is offline are not stored or delivered later.
 - This mode has minimal overhead, as it does not require message acknowledgments or session storage.
-- Clean sessions are typically used with **QoS 0**, where low latency and simplicity are more important than guaranteed delivery.
+- Clean sessions are typically used with **QoS 0** (they can also be used with higher QoS levels), where low latency and simplicity are more important than guaranteed delivery.

 ## How the Broker Indicates an Existing Session